hraban/lift/website/source/faq.md

 # Frequently Asked Questions about log5

-{table-of-contents :start-at 2 :depth 3}
+{table-of-contents :start 2 :depth 3}

 ## Does once count as frequently?